TotalMiner/totalminer.github.io/xml/items.md

 ### Time: [float](/xml/data-types#float)

-The total time, in seconds, it takes to swing the item.
+The total time, in seconds, it takes to swing this item.
 Other time values are not added to this time.

 ### Pause: [float](/xml/data-types#float)

-The amount of time, in seconds, the item stays in the rest position after being swung before being able to be swung again.
+The amount of time, in seconds, this item stays in the rest position after being swung before being able to be swung again.

 ### ExtendedPause: [float](/xml/data-types#float)

-The amount of time, in seconds, the item remains in its fully extended position.
+The amount of time, in seconds, this item remains in its fully extended position.

 ### RetractTime: [float](/xml/data-types#float)

-The amount of time, in seconds, the item takes to return to the rest position after reaching its fully extended position.
-Setting this to -1 makes the item retract in the same amount of time it takes to extend.
+The amount of time, in seconds, this item takes to return to the rest position after reaching its fully extended position.
+Setting this to -1 makes this item retract in the same amount of time it takes to extend.

 ### RetractSmooth: [bool](/xml/data-types#bool)

-If true, the item will retract smoothly.
+If true, this item will retract smoothly.

 #### [Table of Contents](#adding-and-modifying-items)